PGFerraz/PyNote-Manager/README.md

 - User passwords are currently stored in plain text (hashing coming soon).
 - No external libraries are used — fully built with Python's standard library.
 - This project was created as a way to practice and deepen my understanding of Python.
-- It helped me explore concepts such as file handling, object-oriented programming, modularization, and terminal UI design.
+- It helped me explore concepts such as file handling, object-oriented programming, modularization, terminal UI and GUI design.